vinsol/nectarcommerce/_posts/2016-04-12-ecto-model-schema-extension.md

 We want to allow Extensions to modify the schema of existing Nectar Models without changing the Nectar Models.

-Extensions should be able to add new fields and associations to existing models as needed for the cause.
+Extensions should be able to add new fields and associations to existing models as and when needed.

 ### How

-There are three parts needed at minimum to create & use an extension effectively:
+Minimum three parts are needed to create & use an extension effectively:

 - Library Code
 - Service Code